paf31/stack-safety-for-free/index.markdown

 The use of the safe `FreeT` implementation, and `MonadRec` make these coroutines stack-safe.
 They can be connected and run using a constant amount of stack:

-    main = runProcess (producer $$ consumer)
+    main = runFreeT id (producer $$ consumer)

-`$$` is an operator defined in the `purescript-coroutines` library, which supports a handful of combinators for connecting producers, consumers and transformers, as well as more powerful, generic coroutine machinery taken from [1].
+`$$` is an operator defined in the `purescript-coroutines` library, which supports a handful of combinators for connecting producers, consumers and transformers, as well as more powerful, generic coroutine machinery taken from [Blazevic].
 Running this example will generate an infinite stream of the string `"Hello World"` printed to the console, interleaved with the debug message `"Emitting a value..."`.

 In a pure functional language like PureScript, targeting a single-threaded language like Javascript, coroutines built using `FreeT`